stackevo/spudreq/draft-trammell-spud-req.md

 ## Grouping of Packets (into "tubes")

-Transport semantics and many properties of communication that endpoints may want to expose to middleboxes are bound to flows or groups of flows (five- tuples).
+Transport semantics and many properties of communication that endpoints may want to expose to middleboxes are bound to flows or groups of flows (5-tuples).
 SPUD must therefore provide a basic facility for associating packets together (into what we call a "tube", for lack of a better term) and associate information to these groups of packets.
 Each packet in a SPUD "flow" (determined by 5-tuple) belongs to exactly one tube.
-Notionally, a tube consists of a set of packets with a set of common properties, that should therefore receive equivalent treatment from the network; these tubes may or may not be related to separate semantic entities in the superstrate (e.g. SCTP streams).
+Notionally, a tube consists of a set of packets with a set of common properties, that should therefore receive equivalent treatment from the network; these tubes may or may not be related to separate semantic entities in the superstrate (e.g. SCTP streams), at the superstrate's discretion.

 The simplest mechanisms for association involve the addition of an identifier to each packet in a tube.
 Other mechanisms that don't directly encode the